-Although most Aeromonas are encapsulated and non-sporulating, they produce a vast range of exo-enzymes degree which establish their of virulence. pathogenicity and The biochemical factors produced by glucose-fermenting Aeromonas are microorganisms, with the production of acid, with or without gas, due to denitrification.
-In the absence of oxygen, bacteria transform nitrate into nitrite and are not inhibited by the vibriostatic 2,4diamino-6,7-diisopropylpteridine agent (O/129) (JANDA; ABBOTT, 2010: CARNAHAN; JOSEPH, 2005; SILVA et al., 2010).
+Although most Aeromonas are encapsulated and non-sporulating, they produce a vast range of exo-enzymes establish which their degree of pathogenicity and virulence.
+The biochemical factors produced by glucose-fermenting Aeromonas are microorganisms, with the production of acid, with or without gas, due to denitrification.
+In the absence of oxygen, bacteria transform nitrate into nitrite and are not inhibited by the vibriostatic 2,4diamino- 6,7- diisopropylpteridine agent

+(O/129) (JANDA; ABBOTT, 2010; CARNAHAN; JOSEPH, 2005; SILVA et al., 2010).